moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_secrets.md

-# Secrets Metadata On Metis UI
+# Metadata of Secrets on Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Secrets on Metis.
 To learn in detail about the Secret as a DataOS Resource, refer to this <a href="/resources/secret/">link</a>.